luo-lorry/CIA/README.md

 The `plot_results.py` file is used to plot the results presented in the main text and appendix of the paper.
 This file takes the output of the `main.py` file as input and generates the plots.

-## Experiments with Overlap
+## Experiments with GNN for Subsets with Overlaps

-The folder `overlap` contains code and data for experiments for subsets with overlaps, specifically the road traffic in Anaheim and Chicago.
-Run `main_overlap.py` to run the experiments.
+The folder `gnn` contains code and data for experiments for subsets with overlaps, specifically the road traffic in Anaheim and Chicago.
+Run `main_gnn.py` to run the experiments.

 ### Directed Graph Autoencoder